ibm-mas-manage/sno/docs/index.md

 ## AWS
 This is based on a M5.4xlarge EC2 instance with mongo, db2u, db2w db, ibm sls, mas core, mas manage deployed.
 - Download [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

-- Use AWS login to your account
+- Use AWS credentials to login into your account

 ### Create SNO cluster
 - Download `openshift-install` and `pull` secret via this [link](https://console.redhat.com/openshift/install/aws/installer-provisioned)
 - create install-config.yaml under folder called sno
-	- Remove the worker nodes part
+	- Remove the worker nodes section
 	- Use networkType: OpenShiftSDN.
 Do NOT use OVNKubernetes which has a conflict with IBM SLS install.

 Here is a sample install-config.yaml